 So then, let’s talk about making money.

 This commission rate is only for sales to regular customers.
 Some customers may join the Beauty Passport program from Bellame.
-You get 20% commission on these customers instead.
+You get a 20% commission on these customers instead.

 In both cases, your commission is based on the price that customers pay.
 This is an important point, as Beauty Passport customers pay 10% less on all orders, which further decreases how much you earn per sale.